Frequently Asked Questions

 Does membership in the marching band take a lot of time?

 No. In fact, it probably takes much less time than your high school marching band.
 Rehearsals are held on Tuesdays and Thursdays from 4:30 - 6:30 pm.
-They are also held on Fridays, from 5:30 to 7:00 PM if there is a game that weekend that the SOG is playing at.
+They are also held on Fridays, from 5:30 to 7:00 PM.
 Additional rehearsals on Saturday mornings prior to home games vary depending on kickoff time and other events.

 What if I have a class conflict with rehearsal?

 Band members are asked to schedule all classes outside marching band rehearsal times.
 In most cases, alternatives to conflicting classes can be found.
 However, any conflicts of an academic, religious, health, or family emergency nature must be approved by our staff.
-Please contact Mr. Deason to resolve any conflicts.
+Please contact Dr. Morin to resolve any conflicts.

 What costs are involved with membership in the Spirit of Gold Marching Band?